Updated: Aug 11

 5. What are the remedies for unfair dismissal?

 If the Fair Work Commission is satisfied that reinstatement is inappropriate, he/she may award compensation to an employee who was unfairly terminated.
 However, the Commission cannot award compensation for shock, distress or humiliation of the employee.

 When determining the amount of compensation that may be awarded, the Fair Work Commission will take into account

 the remuneration the employee would have received, or would have been likely to receive if they had not been terminated,

 the efforts of the employee to mitigate the loss suffered because of the termination, such as looking for alternative work,

 the amount of remuneration earned by the employee from employment or alternative work during the period between the termination and making the compensation order.

 The compensation cap for an unfair dismissal claim is the lesser of the amount of remuneration received by the person, or that they were entitled to receive (whichever is higher) in the 26 weeks before the termination, or half the amount of the high-income threshold immediately before the termination.

+We will help you to find the best legal services to solve your employment law problems.
 Please note that this article is designed to provide you with information.
 It is not to be considered as legal advice.